 Your garlic scapes are finished when they are crisp and tender.

 Transfer to a serving dish and squeeze over some fresh lemon.

 5. Garlic Scape Pesto.
 This is one our favorite things to do with garlic scapes, here at GROeat Farm. www.GROeat.com Garlic-scape Pesto is easy to make and captures a wide array of amazing flavors and textures.

 The movie star in this pesto recipe is the garlic scape.
 The garlic scape is the garlic plant’s first offering: the garlic scape is available from hardneck garlic, about a month before the garlic bulb is harvested.

 This pesto can also be used as an excellent base for a pizza.
 Spread the pesto on the pizza crust, as you would a tomato sauce.
 Add toppings and bake.

 The ingredients for this pesto can be easy and straightforward or as complex as you want to make it.
-We will share with you, one of our favorite recipes which incorporate (cooked) white beans, sunflower seeds or pine nuts, and sour cream.
+We will share with you, one of our favorite recipes which incorporates (cooked) white beans, sunflower seeds or pine nuts, and sour cream.
 A food processor is a must for this recipe.

 TIPS: For pesto, ingredient order matters.
 Start with the scapes and process for about 30 seconds.
 Add the seeds until they are broken down and mixed well with the scapes.
 Scrape the sides of the bowl with a rubber spatula for wandering bits.